Lattice-Code Multiple Access: Architecture and Efficient Algorithms: System Model

-This section presents an uplink LCMA system.
-Following the convention in studying uplink MA, we consider an open-loop system where there is no feedback link to the transmitter to deliver the CSI or index of adaptive coding and modulation (ACM).
-Each user transmits at a target (symmetric) information rate $R_{0}$.
+Following the convention in studying the uplink MA, we consider an open-loop system where there is no feedback to the UE transmitters to deliver the channel state information (CSI) and implement adaptive coding and modulation (ACM).
+Each UE transmits at a target \emph{per-user data rate} $ R_{0}$.
+The key performance indicators of the MA system are the \emph{ supported system load} given by $K/N$, and \emph{block error rate} (BLER).